What about “fringe parties”?

 The claim that parties with a “tiny” percentage of the vote will be elected is mostly false in the context of the proportional systems recommended for Canada.

 Proportional systems usually have a threshold of support a party must meet to win seats.
 4-5% is common.

 For example, in the recent BC referendum the Attorney General’s report guaranteed a 5% threshold that a party must reach before being able to elect MLAs to proportional seats.
 5% is a the threshold used in Germany and New Zealand.
 Those countries have no more parties elected than Canada.

-In addition, the way proportional systems for Canada would likely be designed – on a regional basis, or with small multi-member districts, means there will be a limited number of seats to fill in each region/district.
+In addition, the way proportional systems for Canada would likely be designed – with results being proportional on a regional basis, or within a small multi-member district – means there will be a limited number of seats to fill in each region/district.
 The threshold to win a seat in many regions/districts would be higher than 5% by the design of the system.
 If a region elects 8 members, a party may need about 12% of the vote to be guaranteed a seat.